bjoluc/gymwipe/README.md

-# gym-wipe - Gym Wireless Plant Environment
+# Gym-WiPE – Gym Wireless Plant Environment
-A gym environment for channel assignment in the simulation of wirelessly networked feedback control loops
+An OpenAI Gym environment for channel assignment in the simulation of wirelessly networked feedback control loops